-A new study shows that eating the right grains reduces the risk of cardiovascular disease.
-This is key since as we age, cardiovascular disease can lead to many health issues including Long Term Health Care and death.
+A recent study shows that eating the right grains reduces the risk of cardiovascular disease.
+This is key since, as we age, cardiovascular disease can lead to many health issues, including long-term health care and death.

-A diet rich in whole grains may significantly lower the risk of cardiovascular disease in overweight and obese adults who are younger than age 50, according to new research from Cleveland Clinic.
+According to Cleveland Clinic research, a diet rich in whole grains may significantly lower the risk of cardiovascular disease in overweight and obese adults who are younger than age 50.

-A team of Cleveland Clinic researchers led by John Kirwan, Ph.D., in collaboration with Nestlé Research Center, conducted one of the largest controlled studies of its kind on whole grains.
+A team of Cleveland Clinic researchers led by John Kirwan, Ph.D., in collaboration with Nestlé Research Center, conducted one of the most extensive controlled studies of its kind on whole grains.

 “Heart disease and strokes are a leading cause of death in the United States,” “This research shows that eating whole grains reduces the risk factors for heart disease.”Dr. John Kirwan, Metabolic Translational Research Center

-Before age 50, an elevated diastolic blood pressure is associated with increased cardiovascular disease risk.
+Before age 50, elevated diastolic blood pressure is associated with increased cardiovascular disease risk.